mitre-attack/attack-datasources/README.md

 <img src="images/Data_Source_Object.png" width=500>

 ## Relationships & Sub Data Sources
-As part of the new metadata provided by ATT&CK data sources, we proposed the following concepts: relationships amd data components.
+As part of the new metadata provided by ATT&CK data sources, we proposed the following concepts: **relationships** and **data components**.
 These concepts will help us to represent adversary behavior from a data perspective.
 In addition, they might be good reference to start mapping telemetry collected in your environment to specific sub(techniques) and/or tactics.

 <img src="images/Sub_Technique_Data_Components.jpg" width=500>